For info on our Telehealth clinic click here

 The main way coronovirus is spread is through droplets from coughs and sneezes.
 They have found that it can hang in the air from being aerosolized but we don’t know if that is just from medical procedures or if it is in the community that way.
 The absolute best we can do now is self-isolate ourselves and our families.
 Keep your face covered when you are out and about, if you are working with people (supermarket, seeing patients, etc), when you are with people, and when you are with a sick person.

-- Check the NM Dept of Health website daily for updated restrictions https://cv.nmhealth.org/
+Check the NM Dept of Health website daily for updated restrictions and timely info https://cv.nmhealth.org/

 Coronavirus (2019-nCoV) and the disease COVID-19 has reached many countries including the United States, and has reached New Mexico.
 The number of cases in China is decreasing which is implying that with good management it could be a three-four month cycle but we should be prepared for longer.